GraphQL vs REST: When to Use What in Modern API Design

 - Complex object relationships

-GraphQL shines where flexibility outweighs simplicity.
+GraphQL shines where flexibility outweighs simplicity, particularly in distributed systems built with containerized services.

 When REST Is the Better Choice